-Abbey is also a great model; great enough to be universally deemed a 'super' during her almost decade-long reign at the top of the industry.
+Abbey is also a great model; great enough to be universally deemed a 'super' model during her almost decade-long reign at the top of the industry.
 Consistently in demand for her ethereal and versatile beauty, she's worked and walked for the world's leading brands.
-From an outsider's perspective it appeared to be a dreamy existence but it wasn't making her happy.
-"I always knew that modelling just wasn't 'it'," she explains, "but I knew that it was a good platform to find the right thing.
+From an outside perspective it appeared a dreamy existence but it wasn't making her happy.
+"I always knew that modelling just wasn't 'it', but I knew that it was a good platform to find the right thing.
 I didn't really know what that was and I'm glad I stuck to it until I found acting.
 By the end I was exhausted.
 My brain was dying.
 I was exhausted with not having the chance to give more when I think I've got more to give."

 Even so, in the current relentless cycle of news and opinion, there is a lot demanded of Abbey and little control over what's said.
 Instagram didn't even exist when she began modelling so she admits she's struggled to keep up with the younger models who understand it innately.
 "Unfortunately we need Instagram.
 Companies essentially require us to have it because it's such a valuable tool.
 Sometimes I feel like I've been forced into it," Abbey tells me.
 "That said, it's also the only form of publicity that I have control over.
 You can use social media as a platform to show people who you really are.
 I really like that about it."

 Right now Abbey is auditioning for roles, there are a few things in the pipelines but nothing she can confirm yet.
 Like most actors, she's keen to find strong roles that allow her to explore her potential.
 "I'm forever watching films with men as the lead and wondering when I'll get a script in my lap with a role that's, like, playing a female prisoner who's addicted to meth or something.
 Ha, I mean there are so many interesting psychologically-driven male characters that don't exist for women…yet.
 I think it's getting better though."